clementboloch/OCR_P4/README.md

 To activate your virtual environment:
 `source env/bin/activate`

-Then, you can install the python dependencies for the project:
+Then, from the OPC_P4 directory, you can install the python dependencies for the project:
 `pip install -r requirements.txt`

 ## Launch the program

-From the root directory launch the program:
+From the OPC_P4 directory launch the program:
 `python ./main.py`

 ## Flake8 report

-From the root directory generate a new Flake8 report:
+From the OPC_P4 directory generate a new Flake8 report:
 `flake8 ./ --format=html --htmldir=flake8_rapport`

 You can generate fake data (1 fake tournament and 1 fake player) with the file `fake_data.py`